nivox/nivox.github.io/content/posts/akka-stream-materialized-values.md

 However, there is still something that bothers us: what if we wanted to have a stage that produces a *materialized value* of our choosing?
 The last example featured a source returning a type we defined: `ControlInterface`.
 This cannot be something that a built-in stage can have generated.

 Indeed Akka Streams still has some tricks up its sleeve to work on *materialized values*.
 Up until this point we've only really handled them via the composition functions we specify when combining 2 stages.
 As we have seen these functions take 2 values and return a new value as a result.
-In all the examples we've seen this result was only a projection, however we could have opted to return an entirely different type.
+In all the examples we've seen so far this result was only a projection, however we could have opted to return an entirely different type.
 In the last example instead of returning a tuple of the `ControlInterface` and the `Future[Done]` we could have opted to create a case class `MyMaterializedValue` containing them.

 This intuition should make us wonder if something similar is possible also when operating on a single stage.
 That is indeed the case: we can use the method `mapMaterializeValue` to apply a transformation to the *materialized value* of a source, flow, or sink.
 This method takes as an argument a function that given the current value needs to produce a new value.